7/13/2021 0 Comments

 I’m so happy and honored to be a part of the Algonquin Young Readers blog tour celebrating the release of Laura Silverman’s YA Anthology UP ALL NIGHT!
-Don’t miss my review that will be up on the release day, July 13th!
+Happy Book Birthday to this sweet, well-written and wonderfully inclusive collection of stories, that were all highly entertaining, yet all very different, and all with added depths or twists and with a wonderful flow!

 When everyone else goes to bed, the ones who stay up feel like they’re the only people in the world.
 As the hours tick by deeper into the night, the familiar drops away and the unfamiliar beckons.
 Adults are asleep, and a hush falls over the hum of daily life.
 Anything is possible.